Davidkeebler/Orca-Detection/README.md

 - https://colab.research.google.com/drive/16Nd05dEy0YiS1Rng6d6d_z4dkgswGPP_?usp=sharing (Animal_Spot_Eval)

 ## Methodology and Training, Prediction, and Evaluation parameters.
-As stated above, the final model was trained on a subset of the total dataset in order to reduce the model's training time.
+As stated above, the final model was trained on a **subset of the total dataset** in order to reduce the model's training time.
 A ratio of 2:1 of noise:target was selected due to the high ratio of background noise to target signals in live hydrophone data.
 A configuration option which removed empty  noise files was enabled, which resulted in a final ratio of about 1.8:1 noise:target.

 The parameters for the Training, Prediciton, and Evaluation scripts of the ANIMAL-SPOT respository used in this project are contained in this respoistory's labeled config files.
-To use them, place each config file in the Training, Prediction, or Evaluation folders of the ANIMAL-SPOT respository according to their label, and then rename them to 'config'.
+To use them, **place each config file in the Training, Prediction, or Evaluation folders of the ANIMAL-SPOT respository according to their label, and then rename them to 'config'**.
 (insert extensive coverage of justification for each choice of parameter)

 ## Results
-The final version of the model had a test accuracy of 84% at the conclusion of training.
+The final version of the model had a **test accuracy of 84%** at the conclusion of training.
 An example graph showing the model's accuracy as it progressed through epochs and the final confusion matrix can be found below.
+This statistic is not reflective of the model's final performance, as **the accuracy can be improved by lowering the prediction threshold of the model.**

 ![](https://github.com/Davidkeebler/Orca-Detection/blob/main/Images/train_vs_val.png)

 ![](https://github.com/Davidkeebler/Orca-Detection/blob/main/Images/confusion_matrix.png)

 ## Example Spectrogram
 Below is an example of the model's labeling capacity.
-It is demonstrated on one of the original files from the training dataset that has not been segmented into target and noise files.
-None of the segments from this original file were used in the training of the model.
+It is demonstrated on one of the original files from the training dataset that has not been segmented into target and noise files. **None of the segments from this original file were used in the training of the model.**

-The numbered boxes indicate where the model predicts there is a call.
-The model does not always detect the calls (especially when they are intermixed with static, or are exceptionally low or high volume) but false positives are quite rare, and are actually predictable.
+**The numbered boxes indicate where the model predicts there is a call.** The model does not always detect the calls (especially when they are intermixed with static, or are exceptionally low or high volume) but **false positives are quite rare**, and are actually predictable.
 Because of the configuration option to remove blank spectrograms, the model is only exposed to blank spectrograms in the call data (if anywhere at all).
 This results in the model predicting blank/empty segments of the spectrogram as calls.
 We could create an extra script to fix this issue and increase the model's effectiveness.

-False negatives are more common, but are less concerning.
+False negatives are more common, but are **less concerning**.
 Researchers may miss potential calls in the data, but if we run this script to analyze live hydrophone data 24/7, we will still get a lot of high-quality data.

 With the addition of a script that detects empty segments of the spectrograms and ensures they are marked as noise, we can safely increase the sensitivty of the model by lowering its detection threshold and further increase the accuracy of the model.
 This is on the to-do list for expanding the project.

 ![](https://github.com/Davidkeebler/Orca-Detection/blob/main/Images/example_spectrogram.png)

 # Analysis and Conclusions
 As is clear from the example spectrogram, my final model is not perfect - false negatives are common, and false positives are rare but do occur.
 However, for the model's intended use case, it is good enough.
 The occurence of these false positives and false negatives only slightly detract from the model's performance, and can even be compensated for in some cases.
-With an additional step of quick human verification, this model is still capable of saving bioacoustic researchers a lot of time in the process of labeling orca vocalizations in raw hydrophone data.
+With an additional step of quick human verification, this model is still capable of saving bioacoustic researchers **a lot of time** in the process of labeling orca vocalizations in raw hydrophone data.

+Here are some suggestions about how researchers and coservationists can use this model:
+- Expanding the amount of labeled orca vocalization data.
+Live hydrophone recordings could be automatically collected and analyzed by this model to provide a starting point for this process.
+- Detecting the presence of orcas in the vicinity of commercial ships.
+Collisions and other harmful events could be prevented by an early warning system that alerts captains to the presence of the whales, aiding conservation efforts.
+This system could be further improved by the addition of directional microphones.
+- Easily segment out the orca calls while observing them live in the field so that better data about the context of their vocalizations can be recorded.
+A program could be created that listens to hydrophones on a boat the researchers are on, detects the orca vocalizations, and then creates a popup asking the researcher to record the context of the vocalization.
+This would aid in research into the communication of these animals.

 # Next Steps
 As stated above, this project is not perfect and there are several ways I plan to improve it in the future.
 Here are a few improvements I plan to make and expansions to the scope of the project which will eventually be completed: